Customer focus, people skills and the ability to successfully multi-task are essential in the world of retail management

 - Self-employment and franchising are possible.
 However, in spite of support from trade organisations such as The UK Franchise Directory, small traders can find the competition very tough.

-- Working hours tend to be long and can impact on your personal life.
-However, it is rare for a retail manager to have to travel away from their store base, except for meetings and training events.
+- It is rare for a retail manager to have to travel away from their store base, except for meetings and training events.

-Although this area of work is open to all graduates, an HND or degree in the following subjects may increase your chances:
+Although this area of work is open to all graduates, a HND or degree in the following subjects may increase your chances:

 - retail management.